lugir/Mix/README.md

 ## Introduction

-Mix is a collection of features for Drupal site building, management, development and user experience improving.
+Mix is a collection of features for Drupal site building, management, development and user experience improvement.

 **The main goals of Mix module includes**:
 - Provide simple but useful features that every Drupal project could use but